mhnpd/react-loader-spinner/README.md

 </p>
 </div>

-`react-spinner-loader` provides simple React SVG spinner component which can be implemented for async await operation before data loads to the view.
+`react-loader-spinner` provides simple React SVG spinner components which can be implemented for async/await operations before data loads in the view.

 ### Installation